swiftlang/swift-evolution/proposals/NNNN-observability.md

 Because the memberwise initializer and backing storage are generated together, the initializer is able to initialize that storage.
 User-defined initializers should call the generated memberwise initializer instead of attempting to initialize the properties directly.

-Due to limitations with macros, all fields must have type information; this restriction may be able to be lifted later when the type system grows a mechanism to detect inferred types.
+Since macros are only syntactic transformations, all fields must have explicit type information.
+This restriction may be able to be lifted later when the type system grows a mechanism to detect inferred types.

 ```swift
 @Observable final class InitializationSample {